Septic Tank Pumping and Cleaning Services in AtlantaGot A Septic Problem? Contact Atlanta, Georgia's # 1 Plumber

-Everything that goes down the drains in your home, including sinks, showers, and toilets, will come through one main drainage pipe and enter your septic tank.
+Everything that goes down the drains in your home, including sinks, showers, and toilets, will come through one main drainage pipe and enter your tank.

-Your septic tank is buried underground, usually in your back yard, and is a water-tight container made from concrete, fiberglass, or polyethylene.
-Your household wastewater is held in the septic tank long enough for solids to form at the bottom, creating sludge.
+Your tank is buried underground, usually in your back yard, and is a water-tight container made from concrete, fiberglass, or polyethylene.
+Your household wastewater is held in the tank long enough for solids to form at the bottom, creating sludge.
 All other greases and oils will float to the top, creating a scum layer.

 3. Septic Drain field

 Your septic drain field area, also known as a leach field, is a shallow excavation area that is unsaturated soil and covered.
-Any liquid wastewater, known as effluent, is removed from your septic tank and travels into the drain field through piping.
+Any liquid wastewater, known as effluent, is removed from your tank and travels into the drain field through piping.
 The soil acts as a filter for the wastewater, which will discharge it into groundwater.

-There are specific compartments or T-shaped outlets within your septic tank that prevent the sludge and scum from leaving the tank to go to the drain field area.
+There are specific compartments or T-shaped outlets within your tank that prevent the sludge and scum from leaving the tank to go to the drain field area.

 If your leach field gets overloaded and has too much liquid, it may result in flooding.
 Flooding in your drain field area can cause sewage to flow to the ground surface or cause other backups in your household plumbing, including toilets and sinks.